ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 Throwing exceptions, and other operations which need to create a backtrace, are slower than on MRI.
 This is because we have to undo optimizations that we have applied to run your Ruby code fast in order to recreate the backtrace entries.
-We wouldn't recommend using exceptions for control flow on any implementation of Ruby anyway.
+We would not recommend using exceptions for control flow on any implementation of Ruby anyway.

-To help alleviate this problem in some cases backtraces are automatically disabled where we dynamically detect that they probably won't be used.
-See the experimental `--backtraces.omit_unused` option.
+To help alleviate this problem in some cases backtraces are automatically disabled where we dynamically detect that they probably will not be used.
+See the experimental `--backtraces-omit-unused` option.

 ### C Extension Compatibility